Message Waiting Products

 Note: Second Data Port works on Line 2 (if provided on an RJ-14), so user can talk and use a modem at the same time.
 The first Data Port is always on Line 1.
 You'd need two lines on an RJ-14 to use the Line 2 Data Port.

-These will NEVER give you Message Waiting on a regular home or office phone line
+These phones will NEVER give you Message Waiting on a regular home or office phone line

 (or Centrex) from the Phone Company, no matter what.

-These will NEVER give you Message Waiting on a VoIP adapter that gives you
+These phones will NEVER give you Message Waiting on a VoIP adapter that gives you

 something that looks like a phone line, no matter what.